Plutowrl/Active-Directory-Project/README.md

 - Familiarity with Network/Endpoint Administration

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Telemetry generation tools (such as Atomic Red Team) to create realistic network traffic and attack scenarios.

-## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

 ## Part 1
 For the first part of this project.
 I drew a logical network diagram as a reference point that will help me map out how I would design the lab.
 For this project, I used a total of two servers: One for splunk which will be running on ubuntu and the other for Active Directory which will be running on our windows server.
 Two computers: One target which will be running windows and the other will be my kali linux maching for launching attacks.
 All servers and computers were configured using VirtualBox.